What Is Firmographic Data?

 SalesIntel

-SalesIntel emphasizes human-verified data with researchers confirming contact and company information every 90 days.
+SalesIntel emphasizes human-verified data, with researchers confirming contact and company information on a 90-day refresh cycle.
 The platform includes 120M+ B2B contacts, including 18M+ decision-makers, with direct dial phone numbers and verified email addresses.
+The research-on-demand service lets you request specific contacts or companies not yet in the database, which is useful for highly targeted account lists in niche verticals.

 Human-verified contacts updated every 90 days